 2019 National Maritime Awards Dinner at the National Press Club 2 May 2019

-The Honorable Tom Ridge, first U.S. Secretary of Homeland Security and 43rd Governor of Pennsylvania, will receive the National Coast Guard Museum Association’s Alexander Hamilton Award for his extraordinary leadership, vision and support of the museum.
-Admiral James M. Loy, USCG (Ret.), 21st Commandant of the US Coast Guard and 1999 recipient of the NMHS Distinguished Service Award, will present the award.
+The Honorable Tom Ridge, first U.S. Secretary of Homeland Security and 43rd Governor of Pennsylvania, received the National Coast Guard Museum Association’s Alexander Hamilton Award for his extraordinary leadership, vision and support of the museum.
+Admiral James M. Loy, USCG (Ret.), 21st Commandant of the US Coast Guard and 1999 recipient of the NMHS Distinguished Service Award, presented the award.

-Admiral Jay L. Johnson, USN (Ret.), 26th Chief of Naval Operations, will receive the NMHS Distinguished Service Award for his outstanding career as a Naval aviator, leader, and for his decision to have an annual commemoration of the Battle of Midway.
-The award will be presented by Admiral Jonathan W. Greenert, USN (Ret.), 30th Chief of Naval Operations and award recipient at the 2015 National Maritime Awards Dinner.
+Admiral Jay L. Johnson, USN (Ret.), 26th Chief of Naval Operations, received the NMHS Distinguished Service Award for his outstanding career as a Naval aviator, leader, and for his decision to have an annual commemoration of the Battle of Midway.
+The award was presented by Admiral Jonathan W. Greenert, USN (Ret.), 30th Chief of Naval Operations and award recipient at the 2015 National Maritime Awards Dinner.

-Williams-Mystic, The Maritime Studies Program of Williams College and Mystic Seaport, will receive the NMHS Walter Cronkite Award for Excellence in Maritime Education.
+Williams-Mystic, The Maritime Studies Program of Williams College and Mystic Seaport, received the NMHS Walter Cronkite Award for Excellence in Maritime Education.
 Williams-Mystic is an exemplary interdisciplinary undergraduate program in maritime studies offering challenging opportunities for students to investigate the sea, the great frontier of the 21st century.
-The award will be accepted by Dr. Tom Van Winkle, Executive Director, and Benjamin W. Labaree, Director Emeritus of Williams-Mystic.
-Thomas B. Crowley, Chairman and CEO of Crowley Maritime Corporation, will present the award.
+The award was accepted by Dr. Tom Van Winkle, Executive Director, and Benjamin W. Labaree, Director Emeritus of Williams-Mystic.
+Thomas B. Crowley, Chairman and CEO of Crowley Maritime Corporation, presented the award.

-Gary Jobson, America’s Cup winner and America’s “Ambassador of Sailing,” will be the Master of Ceremonies.
-Video introductions will be produced by NMHS Vice Chairman Richardo R. Lopes and Voyage Digital Media.
-Entertainment will be provided by the US Coast Guard Academy Cadet Chorale, directed by Dr. Robert G. Newton.
-The Combined Sea Services Color Guard will present the colors.
+Gary Jobson, America’s Cup winner and America’s “Ambassador of Sailing,” was the Master of Ceremonies.
+Video introductions were produced by NMHS Vice Chairman Richardo R. Lopes and Voyage Digital Media.
+Entertainment was provided by the US Coast Guard Academy Cadet Chorale, directed by Dr. Robert G. Newton.
+The Combined Sea Services Color Guard presented the colors.